Domain home on a PV

 • Contributor role in the AKS node resource group whose name starts with “MC_”.
 This requires asking a privileged user to assign the role after the AKS instance is created.

-• Operating System: GNU/Linux, macOS or WSL2 for Windows 10.
+• Operating System: GNU/Linux, macOS, or Windows Subsystem for Linux (WSL).

 • Note: the Docker image creation steps will not work on a Mac with Apple Silicon.